 What’s true?
 Let’s be very clear: WE DON’T KNOW.

 We know some things.
-I shared a video that detailed my initial impressions.
+I shared a video that detailed my initial Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More.
 But there’s a lot happening, and I want to make sure I fully understand how this might impact you.

 The point of this post is to help walk you through all of what I know about this to help you prepare.